mboyan/mboyan.github.io/README.md

 - **Technology should aid a better world, not serve itself.** Whether through advancing knowledge for mindful control of complex systems, or by subjecting itself to a responsible use of resources, computation should be an instrument for improving natural, not artificial, ecosystems.

 > Once men turned their thinking over to machines in the hope that this would set them free.
 But that only permitted other men with machines to enslave them.
 (Frank Herbert, _Dune_, 1965)

+Nature carries an inherent capacity to compute.
+The work of TheKnowDough is driven by a fascination with the natural intelligence found in biological, chemical and physical systems.
+This serves both as an inspiration (translating natural principles to form and function) and as an object of study (applying computational modelling to understand nature better).